Geraftaar: Plot

 Ranjit asks Vidyanath's brain to think of a way.
-Vidyanath sends his son Chutkiram (Shakti Kapoor) to beat Kishen up.
+Vidyanath sends his son Chutkiram to beat Kishen up.
 Chutkiram has a lisp and has a crush on Anuradha, whom he lovingly calls Anu.
 A fight ensues between Kishen and Chutkiram and his goons, in which the latter are beaten up by Kishen.
 Kishen takes him to the police station and explains that he was attacked.
 Just then Ranjit comes and gives the bail orders for Anu and leaves, saying that Lucy has forgiven Anu for a sum of 25 000 rupees.

 Kishen confronts Lucy in hospital and Kishen tells Lucy to keep the money.
-Just then Lucy's drunkard father (Jeevan) comes, takes the money and leaves.
+Just then Lucy's drunkard father comes, takes the money and leaves.
 Kishen slaps him and tells him to get out Lucy's life.
 Lucy's father reluctantly leaves, vowing revenge.
 Anuradha is released from jail and is planning to take revenge on Kishen, and makes a bet with her friend.

 Kishen lands a job as a chauffeur and he and his mom are very happy for his job.
 When he attends his first day at work, he finds out that he is Anuradha's driver, and Anuradha uses this as a means to humiliate Kishen by putting her feet in Kishen's face.
 He then throws her shoe away and she orders him to bring it.
 He then throws she shoe in her face and tries to slap him.
 Kishen then humiliates Anuradha and resigns from the job.

 The girls then try to fool Kishen's mother by introducing themselves as social workers and tries to get close to Durga, in which she succeeds.
 The next day, Kishen and Durga go to a mandir, where they find Anuradha, and she is being very nice to Kishen, but Kishen doesn't fall for it and taunts her.
 He still hates her, and Anuradha swears in the mandir that she accepts Kishen as her husband and wants to marry him, but still Kishen doesn't fall for her.
 She then threatens to kill herself and runs away.
 She is about to jump off a cliff, but Kishen stops her, and professes his love.